Frequently asked questions

 2.8 Can companies from the same group (mother company and subsidiaries based in other countries or in the same country) participate as two different partners within the same proposal, even if they have different VAT numbers?Published on:

 The principle is that only legal entities can participate.
 Therefore, if a branch office is registered as a separate legal entity in a country different than the head office, it can be considered as a partner coming from that country.
-As a minimum requirement, a partnership shall represent 3 different eligible countries, of which at least one EU country and one Mediterranean Partner Country.
-However, situations, whereby this minimum requirement is satisfied for example by a partnership including the head office from Italy and branch offices from Lebanon and Egypt, should be avoided.
+As a minimum requirement, a partnership shall represent 4 different eligible countries, of which at least two EU countries and two Mediterranean Partner Countries.
+However, situations, whereby this minimum requirement is satisfied for example by a partnership including the head office from Italy and branch offices from Spain, Lebanon and Egypt, should be avoided.
 Therefore, a partnership should comprise other eligible partners alongside with the branch offices if they participate in the project.

 2.9 Where can I find the list of eligible and adjoining regions?Published on: